phodal/new-project-checklist/README.md

  - the process of golive's every step
  - related key people
  - the tools needed for each step
- - the process required for each step
+ - the process required for each step. such as quality assurance people & process, and golive process

 Note: Path to Production in the code is just a description - for developers, and here's a more detailed explanation.